Ayan113/DocuRAG/README.md

 - Gemini remains available as a secondary provider.
 - If both providers are unavailable or fail, the system falls back to deterministic synthesis instead of crashing.

+Note: The system is designed to run locally due to FAISS-based indexing and multi-document processing requirements.
+Deployment on serverless platforms may not support persistent vector storage.

 Current default Groq model:

 - `llama-3.1-8b-instant`